EnigmaMe/UACPirate/README.md

 # UACPirate
-UACPirate is a malicious windows UAC Prompt which will transmit credentials back to the attacker.
+UACPirate is a malicious (and fake) windows UAC Prompt which will transmit credentials back to the attacker.
 This tool is meant to be used by Red Teams, Penetration testers, etc.

 ![UACPrompt](https://raw.githubusercontent.com/EnigmaMe/UACPirate/master/UACExample.png)